Tevemadar/QuickNII/Docs/FAQ.rst

 --> Please place the xml file in the same folder as the jpeg images, this usually solves this issue.
 You can read about it here: https://quicknii.readthedocs.io/en/latest/imageprepro.html#generate-a-xml-descriptor-file

+(2) I have an error with the QuickNII filebuilder that just shows a black screen and shuts down.

+--> This can happen if you have spaces in the path where the QuickNII software is located.
+For Windows 10 users, the filebuilder can be modified and it is described here: https://www.nitrc.org/plugins/mwiki/index.php/quicknii:MainPage